 Build a wildlife habitat: Lightly stack larger branches on the ground, then add smaller branches on top.
 Position rocks around the perimeter.
-This will provide a home for red fox woodchucks, weasels, skunks, and chipmunks as well as garter snakes, salamanders, and numerous bird species.
-Be sure to position the habitat at least 10 feet from your home so that it doesn’t present a fire hazard (woodpiles should be at least 30 feet from your house).
+This will provide a home for red fox woodchucks, weasels, skunks, chipmunks, garter snakes, salamanders, and numerous bird species.
+Be sure to position the habitat at least 10 feet from your home so it doesn't present a fire hazard (woodpiles should be at least 30 feet from your house).

-Grow mushrooms: Many types of tree branches can be used to grow mushrooms, but hardwoods (especially maple, poplar, willow, birch, and beech) are best.
+Grow mushrooms: Many tree branches can be used to grow mushrooms, but hardwoods (especially maple, poplar, willow, birch, and beech) are best.
 Avoid black locust, black walnut, and most evergreens.

 County/City Yard Waste Disposal: Not interested in composting?
-Contact your county solid waste department to find out if they have a yard waste drop-off site or a compost site near you.
-These sites often will allow you to drop off your branches and other yard debris for free.
+Check the Minnesota Pollution Control Agency's Compost Facility Site Locator to find a yard waste drop-off site or a compost site near you.
+These sites will often allow you to drop off branches and other yard debris for free.